timvandermeij/mobile-radio-tomography/README.md

 systems, perhaps with slightly different installation procedures.

 * Git
+* Binaries and development headers for the [LIRC](http://www.lirc.org/) package for remote control support.
+Check whether and how your package manager provides these packages, otherwise you can retrieve them from the LIRC website itself.
 * Python 2.7.
 Note that Python 3 cannot be used at this moment.
 * `pip` for Python 2.7. `pip` is often not available on extremely old and bare systems.
 If it is also not delivered by a package manager, one can also